Master Franchise Advice

 Questions to ask an international franchisor

-- How well established is the franchisor - what is its track record in its owned and franchised operation, what are the split between owned and franchise units (territories)?
+- How established is the company and the franchise?
+What is the split between company owned and franchise units?

-- Will you be a sub franchisee of a local Master Franchisee or will you be the regional or country franchisee with or without the right to sell franchises on?
+- What will be your role?
+Are you a sub franchisee of a local Master Franchisee, or will you be the regional or country franchisee with or without the right to sell franchises on?

-- Is the franchise a product driven franchise?
-If so what is the supply logistics?
+- Is it a product franchise and if so, what is the supply logistics?

 - What is the price parity between UK and domestic markets?

-- What are the key terms and conditions of the agreement and are they in line with British Franchise Association Guidelines – does the franchisor buy into BFA code of ethics?
+- What are the key terms and conditions of the franchise agreement?
+Are they in line with British Franchise Association Guidelines and does the franchisor buy into BFA code of ethics?

-- What is your fee structure to the Franchisor?
+- What is fee structure?
 Are there any hidden costs or fees you have to pay?